kseo/kseo.github.io/posts/2016-06-01-learn-haskell-to-be-a-better-programmer.markdown

 Of course, it is still possible to write IO code and use `Maybe`, `Either` and `List` types without understanding Monad.
 But then why do you want to learn Haskell anyway?
-If you avoid learning these concpets, you can't learn much from Haskell.
+If you avoid learning these concepts, you can't learn much from Haskell.
 It would be much beneficial to learn other more practical languages.

 Before explaining why you should learn Haskell, let's ask a question.
 What's the